 We gave LuckyBolt a flexible impact loan to allow them to grow their commissary kitchen into a Kitchen + Takeaway.
-With this loan, LuckyBolt created a distribution hub for local farms and created local jobs.
+With this loan, the social enterprise created a distribution hub for local farms and created local jobs.
 They also hired veterans and graduates of Kitchens For Good’s culinary apprenticeship program.

 What they do

 LuckyBolt is a healthy food service social enterprise.
-They deliver bulk orders of lunches from local restaurants and the LuckyBolt Kitchen to corporate areas.
+They deliver bulk orders of lunches from their kitchen and local restaurants to corporate areas.

 What they stand for